 It's so important to Love what you do.
 And I can say without a second thought - I am in love with creating my art & jewelry creations.

-I take great joy in finding a little bit of the magic I see in the everyday, from a pretty pebble or a midcentury necklace - and elevating it into a purposeful and beautiful piece of art.
+I take great joy in finding a little bit of the magic I see in the everyday, from a pretty pebble or a beaded necklace - and elevating my found materials into purposeful and beautiful art.

 You may also like